mdmoinulhossain/CS/CMD's/Windows-command-prompt.md

 # To see add registry file:
 $ regedit

-# scans hard drive for file system errors:
+# scans hard drive for file system errors(For next restart use: $ CHKDSK /f /r):
 $ CHKDSK

+# check and repair if necessary any critical Windows system files:
+$ SFC   /SCANNOW

 # S.M.A.R.T. test for windows (ok/Pred Fail):
 $ wmic diskdrive get status